maarxx/AccuraSight/README.md

 ![8_1](./About/Previews/8_1.png) ![8_2](./About/Previews/8_2.png)

-and Numbers will also behave the same way.
+and Numbers will also behave the same way, sorting melee pawns by straight DPS.

 ![11_1](./About/Previews/11_1.png) ![11_2](./About/Previews/11_2.png)

+and sorting ranged weapon pawns by type, then by Accuracy%.

 ![10_1](./About/Previews/10_1.png) ![10_2](./About/Previews/10_2.png)